Smoothing proximal gradient method for general structured sparse regression: Experiment

 \section{Experiment}

-In this section, we evaluate the scalability and efficiency of the smoothing proximal gradient method (Prox-Grad) and apply Prox-Grad on overlapping group lasso to a real genetic dataset.
+In this section we evaluate the scalability and efficiency of the smoothing proximal gradient method (SPG) on a number of structured sparse regression problems via simulation, and apply SPG to an overlapping group lasso problem on real genetic data.

-For overlapping group lasso, we compare the Prox-Grad with the FOBOS \citep{Duchi:09} and IPM for SOCP.\footnote{We use the state-of-the-art MATLAB package SDPT3 \citep{SDPT3} for SOCP.} For graph-guided fused lasso, we compare the running time of Prox-Grad with that of the FOBOS \citep{Duchi:09} and IPM for QP.\footnote{We use the commercial package MOSEK \citep{MOSEK} for QP.
-Graph-guided fused lasso can also be solved by SOCP but it is less efficient than QP.} Note that for FOBOS, we set the ``loss function'' to be $l(\bb)=g(\bb)+\Omega(\bb)$ and the penalty to $\lambda \|\bb\|_1$.
-As discussed in Section \ref{sec:back}, for the non-smooth $l(\bb)$, FOBOS achieves $O\left(\frac{1}{\epsilon^2}\right)$ convergence rate, which is slower than Prox-Grad.
+On an overlapping group lasso problem, we compare the SPG with FOBOS [\citet{Duchi09}] and IPM for SOCP.\footnote{We use the state-of-the-art MATLAB package SDPT3 [\citet{SDPT3}] for SOCP.} On a multi-task graph-guided fused lasso problem, we compare the running time of SPG with that of the FOBOS [\citet{Duchi09}] and IPM for QP.\footnote{We use the commercial package MOSEK (\url{http://www.mosek.com/}) for QP.
+The graph-guided fused lasso can also be solved by SOCP, but it is less efficient than QP.} Note that for FOBOS, since the proximal operator associated with $\Omega ({\bolds\beta})$ cannot be solved exactly, we set the ``loss function'' to $l({\bolds\beta})=g({\bolds\beta})+\Omega({\bolds \beta})$ and the penalty to $\lambda\|{\bolds\beta}\|_1$.
+According to \citet{Duchi09}, for the nonsmooth loss $l({\bolds \beta})$, FOBOS achieves $O(\frac{1}{\varepsilon^2})$ convergence rate, which is slower than our method.

 All experiments are performed on a standard PC with 4GB RAM and the software is written in MATLAB.
 The main difficulty in comparisons is a fair stopping criterion.
-Unlike IPM, Prox-Grad and FOBOS do not generate a dual solution, and therefore, it is not possible to compute a primal-dual gap, which is the traditional stopping criterion for IPM.
-Here, we adopt a widely used approach for comparing different methods in optimization literature.
-Since it is well known that IPM usually gives more accurate (i.e., lower) objective, we set the objective obtained from IPM as the optimal objective value and stop the first-order methods when the objective is below 1.001 times the optimal objective value.
-For large datasets for which IPM cannot be applied, we stop the first-order methods when the relative change in the objective is below $10^{-6}$.
-In addition, we set the maximum iterations to be 20,000.
+Unlike IPM, SPG and FOBOS do not generate a dual solution and, therefore, it is not possible to compute a primal-dual gap, which is the traditional stopping criterion for IPM.
+Here, we adopt a~widely used approach for comparing different methods in the optimization literature.
+Since it is well known that IPM usually gives a more accurate (i.e., lower) objective, we set the objective obtained from IPM as the optimal objective value and stop the first-order methods when the objective is below 1.001 times the optimal objective.
+For large data sets for which IPM cannot be applied, we stop the first-order methods when the relative change in the objective is below $10^{-6}$.
+In addition, maximum iterations are set to 20,000.